2012 Nissan Versa Interior

 - "Nissan has put some sweat into the details, even including height adjustment on the driver seat." -- Edmunds

 - "The Versa remains roomy for the class, but the surprising plushness of the old model is gone.
 It now feels efficient but rather hard-edged and dour." -- Consumer Reports

 Inside the Nissan Versa, hard plastics abound, but test drivers aren’t as disappointed with the Versa’s interior quality as they thought they would be.
 At this price point, no car will have exceptional build quality, and for about $11,000, the Versa sedan scrapes by with hard plastics, a weak FM radio and an optional navigation system that is hard to use.
 Test drivers dislike the navigation system more than any other feature because the zoom function erases street names if you zoom out too much, and makes it impossible to use the map when it’s zoomed in.
-One test driver prefers the GPS system on his smartphone.

 The base Versa sedan comes standard with air conditioning and a two-speaker AM/FM/CD stereo that also has an auxiliary jack.
 Shoppers who want satellite radio will have to upgrade to the SV trim and add it as an optional feature.
 On the highest trim, navigation is optional, and Bluetooth is standard.